When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table

 When Can Babies Eat Grapes, Blueberries, and Cherry Tomatoes?

-Your baby will likely be ready to handle these foods when they are eating a variety of different textures, but it may be hard for them to pick up, which may mean you’ll have to wait to a little longer.
+Your baby will likely be ready to handle these foods when they are eating a variety of different textures and a variety of foods, but it may be hard for them to pick up, which may mean you’ll have to wait a little longer.

 When Can Babies Eat Watermelon?